 Often a traditional closet would have one wooden rod spanning two walls and a shelf above the rod.
 Sounds like a lot of wasted space.
 It’s very challenging to organize a closet effectively with one shelf.
-No matter how hard you try to keep your closet under control, somehow things get all over the place.
+No matter how hard you try to keep your closet under control, somehow, things get all over the place.
 Having the same issue, I decided to build a DIY Closet Organizer with Drawers.
+See the below tutorial with 3D illustrations on how to build it.

-An organized closet helps you streamline your morning routine and gets rid of unnecessary clutter.
+An organized closet helps you streamline your morning routine and eliminate unnecessary clutter.
 We tried different things to make it more organized, but it never worked.
 So we decided to change the closet completely.
-I took everything out and built a nice Closet Organizer with Drawers in the middle.
-The younger son has the lower drawers and shelves and the older son has the upper drawers.
+I took everything out, including the closet doors, and built a nice Closet Organizer with Drawers in the middle.
+The younger son has the lower drawers and shelves, and the older son has the upper drawers.
 Everything is much more organized.

-If you decide to build a similar shelf you can easily omit some shelves or add a couple more depending on your needs.
+If you decide to build this closet organizer project, you can easily omit some shelves or add a couple more, depending on your needs.
 And add a few baskets for a better look.

 This project was mainly done with two types of plywood.
 I used ½” plywood for the drawer boxes and ¾” plywood for the shelves and front of the drawer.
-It’s very important that this closet system is attached to studs inside the wall, because of its weight.
-You will need to use a stud finder to accurately locate the studs.
+It’s very important that this closet system is attached to studs inside the wall because of its weight.
+You will need to use a stud finder to locate the studs accurately.

 Check out the other project I’ve built for organizing kid’s toys and keeping your garage organized with garage cabinets and a pegboard wall.